huserben/TfsExtensions/BuildTasks/overview.md

 **Note:** If you set a variable via these parameters that is not settable at queue time, the Build Task will still succeed.
 However, the build that is triggered might fail.
 For example if the build configuration is not settable at queue time but fix set to Release, and you specify the parameter anyway and will pass "Debug", you will get the following error:
 *The specified solution configuration "debug|x64" is invalid.
 Please specify a valid solution configuration using the Configuration and Platform properties (e.g. MSBuild.exe Solution.sln /p:Configuration=Debug /p:Platform="Any CPU") or leave those properties blank to use the default solution configuration.*

+#### Build Parameters as JSON Object
+If you are constrained by the above mentioned rules, you can also specify the exact json object that will be used.
+For this just include the whole object and make sure to encapsulate it in "{ }".
+**Note**: If you're using this option, you have to make sure that the escaping of the values etc. is handled correctly.

 ## Authentication Options
 In this section can be set how you authenticate against your TFS.